Nazanin-hub/Credit_Risk_Analysis/README.md

 ## Project Overview

 Assist the lead data scientist who is working in the Fast Lending company to predict credit card risk using several machine learning algorithms.
-I used the following algorithms.
+I used the following algorithms to evaluate models and predict credit risk.
 Then, I evaluated the performance of these models to see how well the models predict data.

  - The oversampling RandomOverSampler and SMOTE algorithms
  - The undersampling ClusterCentroids algorithm